Devil's food cake

-Devil's food cake is a rich chocolate layer cake that emerged in the United States at the turn of the 20th century.
-It is characterized by its dark color, high chocolate or cocoa content, and moist texture.
+Devil's food cake is a chocolate layer cake that emerged in the United States at the end of the 19th century.
+It is characterized by its dark mahogany color, high chocolate or cocoa content, and moist texture.
 It is typically served as a layer cake with either chocolate or white frosting.
+While preparations vary widely and the name is at times used to refer to any chocolate cake, the modern devil's food can be classified as a type of chiffon cake, containing beaten eggs, sugar, and oil, and markedly distinct from early versions.